coolmsg/coolmsg-spec/V1-SPEC.md

 Generate a random 64 bit integer, if the type is internal only to your application, this should be sufficient.
 If this type is shared across many applications, make a pull request to this repository describing your type.

+# Design notes

+- Version negotiation is not needed, a different typeid can be assigned for newer messages.
+- Method/function names are not needed, an object performs actions based on the messages and types.
+- Mixed encoding schemes is fine, each type id also describes the encoding.
+- An object id is a [capability](https://en.wikipedia.org/wiki/Capability-based_security).